 St Martin's School Brentwood offers a reliable, well-rounded education in a large and well-resourced setting.
 It balances solid academic results with excellent sporting and pastoral provision.
 Best suited to resilient, sociable students who will thrive in a busy, large-scale environment and take advantage of the breadth on offer.
 The main challenge is securing a place.

 Yes.
 St Martin's was rated Good overall by Ofsted in September 2024, with the Leadership and Management judged as Outstanding.
-It consistently delivers GCSE and A-level results above the England average.
+Current FindMySchool data ranks it 2,211th in England for GCSE outcomes and 1,243rd for sixth-form outcomes.

 Yes, heavily.
 In 2024, there were 1,185 applications for 287 places, resulting in a ratio of over 4 applicants for every seat.
 Entry is determined strictly by the Essex County Council admissions criteria.